irudnyts/jsquiz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`{jsquiz}` generates quizzes in a form of multiple-choice questions.
+`{jsquiz}` generates such quizzes as MCQ, re-arrange quizzes, bucket quizzes, and short-answer quizzes.
 The business logic is implemented using JavaScript, therefore, no back-end required (e.g., Shiny).
 This package was developed to allow for exercises in `{bookdown}` books.
 Currently, works only with `{bookdown}` projects, but with a slight modification, one can include those exercises into regular R Markdown and Quatro documents.

 **Note:** Please treat this package just as a proof of concept!